"

 Localized Translation in Axons

-A diagram comparing the ribosomal content between developing and mature axons.During development of the nervous system, localized translation within axons is common and essential in virtually every aspect of axonal development, particularly in the upkeep and function of axonal growth cones.[1,2] This provides easy access to proteins that promote synaptogenesis.
+During development of the nervous system, localized translation within axons is common and essential in virtually every aspect of axonal development, particularly in the upkeep and function of axonal growth cones.
+Ribosomes are found in growth cones, and when the growth cone matures into a synapse, those ribosomes disappear.
+This provides easy access to proteins that promote synaptogenesis.
 However, after pruning has occurred and synaptogenesis has occurred, translational machinery in axons quickly and dramatically decreases, often to nearly undetectable levels.

-Microscopic observations from the 1950s and 60s have largely shown a lack of any ribosomes within the mature axon whatsoever.
+Electron microscopic observations from the 1950s and 60s have largely shown a lack of any ribosomes within the mature axon whatsoever.
 Despite random sightings of mature axonal ribosomes within the same time period, neuroscientists have operated under the presumption that mature axons lacked the capacity to locally synthesize proteins for over 50 years.
 More recent publications have disrupted this canon, suggesting that mature axons in both invertebrate and vertebrate species are indeed capable of local protein synthesis.
 In fact, it has been observed in mice that over 75% of presynaptic terminals contain translational machinery.
-Furthermore, 40% are actively translating proteins at any given moment (lagging behind postsynaptic terminals, of which 60% are actively translating at a given moment).
+Furthermore, 37% are actively translating proteins at any given moment (lagging behind postsynaptic terminals, of which 61% are actively translating at a given moment).

 Schwann cells: Glial cells that wrap around axons in the PNS to form a myelin sheath; provide support, protection, and insulation; aid in regeneration